ese3500/final-project-embedded-percussion/README.md

 <span style="color:lightgreen">HRS 07</span> &mdash; A rotary encoder for controlling the screen menus and the volume

 Our final design meets all hardware requirements.
+No changes were made to our hardware requirements over the course of the project.

 ### 4. Conclusion